StatistikStadtZuerich/sszvis/docs/guides/breakpoints.md

 # Aspect Ratios

 We decided on the following aspect ratios based on the container sizes available.
-We tried to strike a good balance between the overall area the chart uses, the chart's height, and the phyiscal size of the chart.
+We tried to strike a good balance between the overall area the chart uses, the chart's height, and the physical size of the chart.

 ```image|plain
 {